nikhil1817/nikhil1817/README.md

 ---
 ### Hi there! 👋

 I am Nikhil Subramanya K, a Computer Science and Engineering Undergrad at K. S. Institute of Technology.
-I am a Programmer,who wants to enhance and specialise in tech, looking to establish a career in the field of Information Technology. **Highly interested in Python Programming and AWS.**
+**Highly interested in Python Programming and AWS.**

-Here are some ideas to get you started:

-- 🌱 I’m currently learning 🤔, looking to upskill always!
-- 👬 I’m looking to collaborate on a project or an internship on Machine Learning / Python Development / Web Development.
-- 💬 Ask me about anything!
-- 📫 How to reach me 👆
+-